JanMiksovsky/blog/drafts/thread.md

 Suppose you want a photo blog that's not on Tumblr or Instagram.
 Maybe you don't like being sold, or want to draw outside the lines, or want photos as part of your own site.
 What would a #smallweb alternative look like that let you post a photo and caption from your phone?

-I made a proof-of-concept #streetart blog: snap a photo on an iPhone, save to Google Drive via Files, trigger a rebuild via the browser → see the new photo on your own site.
+I made All City Someday, a proof-of-concept #streetart blog: snap a photo on an iPhone, save to Google Drive via Files, trigger a rebuild via the browser → see the new photo on your own site.

 https://all-city-someday.netlify.app

 screenshots:
-Photos app setting caption
-Saving to Google Drive
-Netlify redeploy
-Published image
+Typing a caption for a new photo in the iPhone Photos app Saving the photo to Google Drive via iPhone Files Triggering a Netlify redeploy in the browser
+Published photo blog home page showing the new photo

 ---